djeada/Linux-Notes/notes/processes.md

 ps -e -o pid,vsz,comm= | sort -n -k 2 -r | head 10
 ```

-<h1>Foreground and background</h1>
+<h1>Foreground and background jobs</h1>
-Jobs can either be in the foreground or the background.
+Jobs can either be in the foreground or in the background.
 Thus far, we have run commands at the prompt and waited for them to complete.
 We call this running in the “foreground.”

-Use the “&” operator, to run programs in the “background” (this is especially useful when the program will take a long time to execute):
+You can use the “&” operator, to run programs in the “background” (this is especially useful when the program will take a long time to execute):

 ```bash
 sleep 1000 &